 This list of prohibited items is subject to change at any time at the discretion of Music Hall or Aronoff Center management.

 The ushers and staff at both venues are here to provide an excellent experience for you and all of our guests.
 If you need assistance or have any questions, please speak with a member of our team.

 FREQUENTLY ASKED QUESTIONS

-What size purse or bag is considered acceptable?
+What size bag, purse, or case is considered acceptable?

 Are breast pumps and diaper bags permitted?